openstack/governance/reference/tags/tc-approved-release.rst

 The projects included in this group should generally represent the most mature OpenStack projects.
-OpenStack Foundation commercial trademark programs use criteria developed by the DefCore subcommittee of the Foundation board of directors.
+OpenStack Foundation commercial trademark programs use criteria developed by the Interop working group (formerly the DefCore committee) of the Foundation board of directors.
 This criteria is partially based on a set of capabilities provided by OpenStack Projects.
-The capabilities adopted by DefCore are ones that are mature, well adopted, and not expected to change in the near future.
+The capabilities adopted by the Interop committee are ones that are mature, well adopted, and not expected to change in the near future.

 This tag is applied to projects the TC considers suitable to be included in the set of "Trademark Designated OpenStack Software" as